-In most bankruptcies the direct cost to the person filing is $1,800.
-At Sands & Associates we often extend an arrangement where you would pay this at $200/month for the 9-months of your bankruptcy.
+In most bankruptcies the direct cost to the person filing is $2,300.
+At Sands & Associates we often extend an arrangement where you would pay this over the course of your 9-month bankruptcy ($500 at the beginning then $225/month thereafter).
 This would cover everything including:

 - The filing fee to register the bankruptcy in Canada

 - Costs for two financial counselling sessions done as part of the bankruptcy

 - Preparation of and filing related income tax returns